kylehipz/simpleng-blog-app/README.md

 1. The system should be highly available
 2. Latency should be low

+## API endpoints
+1. POST /follow - following a user
+2. POST /posts - creating a post
+3. GET /feed - getting the blog feed of the user, should contain blogs of the users that the user follows
+4. GET /posts/:id - getting a specific post
+5. POST /posts/:id/reaction - reacting to a post
+6. POST /posts/:id/comment - commenting to a post

+## Database Design

 ## System Design
+### Full, High-level Design
+### Scaling Blog Reads
+### Scaling Blog Writes

 ## Technology Stack
 1. NodeJS